 It made me want to wear flannel and skip around chopping down trees and hugging stumps, or whatever lumberjacks do.
 FWIW, I did not chop down any trees during our time at Rush Creek Lodge, but I did wear a LOT of flannel.

-Why We Love Rush Creek Lodge at Yosemite
+Why We Love Rush Creek Lodge

 It’s hard to say what our favorite thing about our stay at Rush Creek was, because there was so much to fall in love with.